scipy-conference/scipy_proceedings/papers/nadia_tahiri/nadia_tahiri.rst

 We used two types of neural networks during
 Learning: Recurrent Neural Networks (RNN) and Networks forward-propagating neurons (Feedforward NN).
-The value of the :math:`F_1` statistic that represents the quality of our model need to be increase on the next step.
+The value of the :math:`F_1` statistic that represents the quality of the model need to be increasing on the next step.
 The constant influx of new data on *MyGroceryTour* improved the model over time.
-The originality of our approach, compared to existing algorithms, is that in addition to the purchase history we also consider the promotions, possible purchases in different stores and distance between these stores and the consumer's home.
+The originality of the approach, compared to existing algorithms, is that in addition to the purchase history we also consider the promotions, possible purchases in different stores and distance between these stores and the consumer's home.